opensafely-core/backend-server/playbook.md

 #### Using just

+You can view logs via:

-    just jobrunner-logs
+    just jobrunner-logs <lines>

+This uses a pager and defaults to 1000 lines, so may not show relevant logs if you're looking for more distant events.
+Alternative values to try include "2000" or "all".

 To look for all logs for a specific job id:

     just jobrunner-logs-id <job_id>

-#### Manually

-You can view logs via journtalctl:

-    journalctl -xe -u jobrunner

-Note: `-e` engages the pager, so you can scroll up.
-It is implicitly limited to 1000, so may not show relevant logs if you're looking for more distant events.
-Use e.g. `-n2000` to increase the limit, or `-nall` to disable it.

 ### Configuring the job-runner